s-a-malik/pht-ml/README.md

 This repository contains code to train machine learning models to classify planetary transits from TESS light curves.

 The code in this repository was used in the Neurips 2022 workshop paper *Discovering Long-period Exoplanets using Deep Learning with Citizen Science Labels*, Shreshth A. Malik, Nora L. Eisner, Chris J. Lintott, Yarin Gal.
-(TODO add Arxiv link).
+[Arxiv](https://arxiv.org/abs/2211.06903).

 ## Data